a-bentofreire/beamtoix/docs/pages/library/adapters.md

 it retrieves all the computed CSS properties via `window.getComputedStyle`
 and caches its content.

-DOM Adapters use the attribute `data-abeamer-display` to define which value will be used in `display` when visible is set to true.
+DOM Adapters use the attribute `data-beamtoix-display` to define which value will be used in `display` when visible is set to true.
 If it's not defined, it will be set to `inline` for `span` tags, and `block` for all the other tags.